 Last week I showed you how to work your way through a progression to do alternating pistol roll ups.

-Pistol roll ups, and pistol squats are important unilateral movements which should be practiced weekly.
+Pistol roll ups, and pistol squats are great unilateral (single side) movements which you can practice every week.

-Because they simultaneously target the strong, working muscle groups AND the intrinsic, proprioceptive muscles that aid our body’s alignment and balance.
+Because they simultaneously target the strong, working muscle groups AND the intrinsic, proprioceptive muscles that aid our body’s alignment and balance, they can really help give you the edge in your training.

 The key in strength training – with weights or with bodyweight movement should always be a balance of strength and function.